PUSH-YA/CourseManagementApp/README.md

  the rest will only close the current window
 - **Preloaded data:** you can use "pushya" name to use pre-loaded data if you do not want to add multiple courses and homework

+#Phase4 : Task3
+- Increase cohesion by creating Schedule as its own class which would handle schedule making process and could also be saved as JSon along with homeworks, courses and students
+- Implement observer pattern such that changes made can automatically be logged into EventLog class.
+This includes having a Java Observable class which would be inherited by Student and Courses.
+There would be also an observer interface which would be implemented by the EventLog class.
+- Implement composite pattern as my current data structure forms a tree diagram with student -> courses -> homework.
+I would implement a composite pattern to parse through the students for tasks such as displaying the schedule or making the schedule.
+Course and Homework would extend a workload abstract class, then Courses would be the composite, workload class would be the component, and the homeworks would be the leaf.
+This would
+  Also allow me to add nested courses which could be acting as sessions within the course [i know that counts as extra feature but i would use the composite pattern for parsing through my current tree structure too]